artefactory/artefactory-connectors-kit/nck/readers/README.md

 #### How to obtain credentials

-Our Adobe Analytics Reader 1.4 uses the **WSSE authentification framework**.
-This authentification framework is now deprecated, so you won't be able to generate new WSSE authentification credentials (Username, Password) on Adobe Developper Console if you don't already have them.
+Our Adobe Analytics Reader 1.4 uses the **WSSE authentication framework**.
+This authentication framework is now deprecated, so you won't be able to generate new WSSE authentication credentials (Username, Password) on Adobe Developper Console if you don't already have them.

 #### Quickstart